Master the Art of Media Buying: The Ultimate Guide to Win the Ad Game

 There are different types of media buying to choose from, each with unique best practices.
 Let’s shine some light on the most common categories and compare them.

 Direct vs. Programmatic Media Buying

-In programmatic media buying, ad buyers and publishers buy and sell digital ads using automation and this is done through demand-side platforms.
-Publishers, from their site, use a supply-side platform to list their ads on the ad exchanges.
-This is how the programmatic media buying process occurs:
+In programmatic media buying, ad buyers and publishers buy and sell digital ads through demand-side platforms.
+It automates the process and requires minimum human intervention for securing an ad space.
+On the flip side, publishers use a supply-side platform to list their inventory on the ad exchanges.

 Full-Service vs. Self-Serve Media Buying

-Step #5 — What is the Difference Between Media Planning and Buying?
+What is the Difference Between Media Planning and Buying?

 What is Media Planning?

-How Media Buying is Different from That?
+How is Media Buying Different?

 Media Buying vs. Media Planning: Comparison Table